CONSTITUTION of the NEW BENEDICTINE COMMUNITY

 ARTICLE 1: NAME AND UNDERSTANDING

-Our name is the “New Benedictine Community” (Community).
+Our name is the “New Benedictine Community (of the Holy Trinity)” (Community).
 We are a contemporary expression of an ancient monastic tradition—“a school of the Lord’s service” (Prologue to the Rule of St. Benedict).
 We are a dispersed, vowed Benedictine community, incorporating the best of what is old and what is new– ecumenical and emergent but maintaining a timeless balance of prayer, service, and community.
 We seek to live in the presence of God, who is Father, Son, and Holy Spirit; the One who creates, redeems, and brings to fulfillment.
 Amen.

 ARTICLE 2: VISION

 We strive to be faithful followers of Jesus Christ, walking in the footsteps of generations who have gone before us, gathering in His name, and seeking the inspiration of our holy father St. Benedict whose Rule we embrace as our guide for the journey.
 We do this together as community, in prayerful reverence, and with the hope that God will direct our lives according to His purpose.

 We are a community that gives flesh to the vision of our Benedictine forebears but strives to form a new kind of monastic life that is faithful to the spirit of the Rule as it has relevance to our time and place.

 In this life-long journey, we hope to “[t]ake care of everything, revere one another, eat and drink moderately, pray where [we] work, think deeply about life every day, read, sleep well, don’t demand the best of everything, pray daily, and live in community… Be[ing[ sure that one part of [our] life is not warring against another.”
 Joan Chittister, OSB, Wisdom Distilled from the Daily at 78, quoting Rule 4).